edogab33/flanders/README.md

 # FLANDERS (WIP!)

 ## Why
 This repository is part of the work done for FLANDERS (read the abstract below) and serves as a way to reproduce and validate the results presented in the paper, but also useful to the Federated Learning community to quickly setup simulations in Flower with byzantine clients and return metrics.
-The contributions that this repository provides is listed below:
+The contributions that this repository provides are listed below:

-1. Defence baselines:
+1. Implementation of the following defence baselines:
     - FedMedian
     - TrimmedMean
     - Krum